ECB's plans to buy rebundled debt draw criticism from Germany

 He said while he was not surprised that politicians in Paris and Rome were calling for a devaluation of the euro, "the fact the ECB is giving in to this and justifying measures with a targeted weakening of the euro shows the extent to which it is on the wrong track now.
 There are no taboos there anymore".

-Stark said the ECB would put "incalculable risks" on its balance sheet with its ABS program and euro zone taxpayers would be liable for these in case of losses.
+Stark said the ECB would put "incalculable risks" on its balance sheet with its ABS programme and euro zone taxpayers would be liable for these in case of losses.

 "That could lead to significant redistributive effects between member states.
 The ECB has no democratic legitimation for this," he said, adding that the plan to purchase ABS to revive this market had "nothing to do with monetary policy".

-Two senior allies of German Chancellor Angela Merkel also criticized the ECB over its ABS purchase plans.
+Two senior allies of German Chancellor Angela Merkel also criticised the ECB over its ABS purchase plans.

 Hans Michelbach, a leading member of Merkel's Bavarian sister party, said the ECB chief appeared to be at "his wit's end" and was turning the institute into a "junk bank" with his plans to buy debt rated as junk.